The Supernatural (Normal) Christian Life

 In reading about the Christian experience of the first century, I see a large gap between where they were and where most of us are now.
 Paul asked his friends in Corinth (rhetorically) about their practice of spiritual living when they came together.
 They were all eager to prophesy, sing psalms, speak in tongues, teach, etc. (1 Cor.
 14) Paul told them “my speech and my preaching were not with persuasive words of human wisdom, but in demonstration of the Spirit and of power, that your faith should not be in the wisdom of men but in the power of God.”
 (1 Cor.
 2:4-5) The disciples of Jesus routinely worked in the realm of healing and miracles, also demonstrating God’s power.
 It seemed to be the ‘normal’ Christian life.
 I know many of us believe the signs and miracles of those days have ceased.
 I once thought so myself.

 It challenges me.
-For many of us, our experience with God is confined to occasional worship, occasional study of the bible and occasionally praying to a God who seems distant and unpredictable.
-It isn’t very supernatural; most of us are content with this kind of experience.
+For many of us, our experience with God is confined to occasional worship, bible study, and praying to a God who seems distant and unpredictable.
+It isn’t very supernatural.
+Many of us are content with this kind of experience.
 We are very ‘Greek’ in our world-view.
-Unlike most of the world, our western culture is based on rationalism and pursuit of understanding.
+Unlike most of the world, our western culture is based on rationalism and the pursuit of understanding.
 Reason has replaced supernatural revelation.
 As a society, we are anti-supernatural.
 We prefer to think about God rather than experience Him.
 We’d rather read about him than hear His voice, we’d rather recite a learned pattern of prayer that converse spontaneously with our creator.
 We’re afraid of the supernatural.
 It’s an intimidating and risky proposition.
-The closer I draw into relationship with God the more I lose control of the terms and conditions of the experience.
+The closer I draw into a relationship with God the more I lose control of the terms and conditions of the experience.

 More ‘primitive’ cultures of the world are exactly the opposite.
 They are extremely spiritual.
 They expect the supernatural to collide with their daily affairs.
-They pay a lot of attention to dreams, visions, demons and angels.
-Magic, voodoo, curses and spells are a big part of their cultures.
+They pay a lot of attention to dreams, visions, demons, and angels.
+Magic, voodoo, curses, and spells are a big part of their cultures.
 They may have some incorrect understanding, but their life is very supernaturally oriented.
 We see them as ‘primitive’ and they may be so in philosophical or technical knowledge.
 But in the realm of the spirit, we are far more primitive.
-The apostle Paul noted there are basically two kinds of mind-sets; Greek and Jew.
-Greeks seek wisdom, Jews seeks signs and wonders.
+The apostle Paul noted there are basically two kinds of mindsets; Greek and Jew.
+Greeks seek wisdom, Jews seek signs and wonders.
 (1 Cor.
 1:22) There are those who prefer knowledge and those who prefer displays of supernatural power.

 What I am talking about would have seemed bizarre to me a year ago.
 Many of us see angelic encounters as weird.
 We see faith-healing as a hoax, resurrections as phony and third heaven experiences as a deception.
 We question experiences we haven’t had ourselves.
 I believe there’s a reason for this.
 For many of us, our ‘spiritual life’ has been sub-normal for so long, that when someone operating in a truly normal spiritual way, we see it as bizarre.
 Isn’t it time for a change?